 Born in 1978 in Bogota, Colombia, Castaneda took up the harp as a teenager.
 Shortly after moving to New York in 1994, he discovered jazz through mentor Paquito D’Rivera.
 With no precedent for the harp in the jazz world, he studied the trumpet by day and experimented with the harp at a local restaurant by night.

 Castaneda has released four highly acclaimed albums as a leader and a duo with the Japanese pianist Hiromi titled “Live in Montreal.”
 Also, he has collaborated with the guitarist John Scofield, the pianist Gonzalo Rubalcaba, the bassist John Patitucci, and Marcus Miller, among others.

 Instruments aside, Castaneda and Glem have a lot in common.
 Both were mentored and ushered into the jazz community by D’Rivera.
-Also, Colombia and Venezuela share many of the same rhythms, instruments and folkloric traditions.
+Also, Colombia and Venezuela share many rhythms, instruments and folkloric traditions.
 According to Castaneda, “The harp and the cuatro are like brother and sister.”

 Edmar Castaneda Quartet featuring Jorge Glem